F Suspended Second Guitar Arpeggio

 Also known as: sus2

 The F Suspended Second arpeggio contains 3 notes (F, G, C).
-Use the interactive fretboard above to explore this arpeggio on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Guitar.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the F Suspended Second Arpeggio